jdkaplan/art/README.md

 An art file is formatted as a rectangle of ASCII text.
 Execution of the program is done in _ticks_ where _brushes_ (or _cursors_ if you prefer) move about on the art.
 For each tile (character) touched by a brush, it is activated, and does three things:

 **Advance**: The interaction of a brush and a tile leaves the brush forever changed.
 The advance portion of this effect alters the direction and in which the brush will move for the next tick or may even cause the brush to be destroyed.
-All brushes can only move 0 or 1 tiles/tick in each given direction.
+All brushes can only move 0 or 1 tiles/tick in each given direction, and will wrap around to the other side of the artwork if they reach the edge.
 There are 24 different types of advancement:

 - Relative:
   - Forward: This causes the brush to advance in the same direction it was already headed in.